-The NCTJ table of potential conflicts of interest will be completed each time a potential conflict is identified and recognised.
-The NCTJ table of potential conflicts of interest will be discussed and reviewed by the management team and annually by the Quality Assurance and Standards Committee.
+The NCTJ also maintains a table of potential conflict of interest scenarios which is completed each time a scenario is identified and recognised.
+The table is monitored and reviewed by the NCTJ management team at quarterly management meetings and annually by the Quality Assurance and Standards Committee.
+Any updates are the responsibility of the head of awarding.